-If you’re unsure about what the Residential Tenancies Act entails, our team has created this article to help you understand your rights, responsibilities, and obligations as a landlord.
-Whether you're managing a single rental unit or multiple properties, knowing the rules is key to thriving in Ontario's competitive rental market.
+If you’re unsure about what the act entails, our team has created this article to help you understand your rights, responsibilities, and obligations as a landlord.
+Whether you're managing a single rental unit or multiple properties, knowing the rules that govern rentals is key to thriving in Ontario's competitive rental market.

 Tenancy Agreements

-What is a tenancy agreement?
-Simply put, a tenancy agreement, also known as a lease, is a contract between you and your tenant stating that they will pay rent for the agreed monthly amount in exchange for the right to occupy the unit as rental housing.
+Simply put, the residential tenancy agreement, also known as a lease, is a contract between you and your renter stating that they will pay rent for the agreed monthly amount in exchange for the right to occupy the rental unit and help cover costs such as the landlord's property taxes.

 A key in an open door